aChiem85/TPR-FIles/README.md

 # TPR-Files
 Senior Design 2 Team Peer Review Files
-This is where all files used for our Senior Design reside.
+This is where all documents used for our Senior Design reside.